Tyson Gillies: York Revolution

 On June 15, 2018, Gillies signed with the York Revolution of the Atlantic League of Professional Baseball.
-He was released on July 3, 2018.
+He was released on July 3.

 Québec Capitales

 On January 26, 2019, Gillies signed with the Québec Capitales of the Can-Am League.
-He was released on July 21, 2019.
+He was released on July 21.

 Personal life

 At age four, Gillies was diagnosed with a hearing impairment that has left him with 30 percent hearing in one ear and 50 percent in the other.
-Thanks to the use of hearing aids and an ability to read lips Gilles has little trouble overcoming his impairment.
+Thanks to the use of hearing aids and an ability to read lips, Gilles has little trouble overcoming his impairment.
 He said this about his disability:

 On August 20, 2010, Gillies was arrested and charged in Clearwater, Florida on felony cocaine possession.
 After attending a bar the night of the arrest, Gillies was offered a ride to his hotel by a police officer.
 Before entering the police cruiser, the officer searched Gillies for weapons and paraphernalia and did not find Gillies to be possessing anything illegal.
 Upon dropping Gillies off, the officer found a three-gram bag of a white powdery substance that appeared to be cocaine on the floor of the backseat of the cruiser and arrested Gillies for possession.
 Within hours of the arrest, Gillies underwent drug testing and showed no traces of cocaine, marijuana or opiates in his system.

 The state attorney's office dropped all charges against Gillies because the backseat of the cruiser was not thoroughly searched before Gillies entered the vehicle, the officer failed to find the substance during a routine search of Gillies before he entered the vehicle, and because the substance failed two on-site drug tests.

 Gillies said of the charges being dropped, "I’m glad that this ordeal is over, but I’m still very upset that it happened to me and that my character, which I’ve worked so hard to build, can even be questioned."

+In 2024, Gillies competed on the tenth season of The Amazing Race Canada with Michael Crouse.